Allollo21/Coffee-Shop-Design/README.md

 Some possible improvements or additions are:

 - Adding a footer with more information and links
-- Adding a menu page with the coffee shop's offerings
-- Adding a blog page with articles and tips about coffee
-- Adding animations and transitions to enhance the user experience
+- Adding more animations and transitions to enhance the user experience
-- Adding validation and functionality to the contact form

 ## Contributing